RonSheely/lcapy-gui/NOTES.md

 6. Install `lcapy-gui` (to copy new SVG file to correct location)

 7. Run `sketchview` to view the SVG file, e.g., `sketchview Q-npn'.
 Use the `--pins` option to show the pins.
+Note, the origin should be the centre of the component (if not update `lcapygui/components/sketch.py`).

 8. Define the pin locations in `foo.py`; zoom in to the displayed SVG file to find the exact locations.
 Note, the x-y position of the mouse is shown in the top right corner.